mdlayher/mdlayher.com/content/blog/linux-netlink-and-go-part-1-netlink.md

 else netlink will simply hang on subsequent requests, waiting for the caller to drain the final header type "done" message.

-The code for this isn’t as trivial as other examples, but you can take a look at [my implementation](https://github.com/mdlayher/netlink/blob/1c1ce40bf284f4af7cecfe578a9d3276536a2b2d/conn.go#L274) if you’d like a reference.
+The code for this isn't as trivial as other examples, but you can take a look at [my implementation](https://github.com/mdlayher/netlink/blob/1c1ce40bf284f4af7cecfe578a9d3276536a2b2d/conn.go#L274) if you'd like a reference.

 ## Netlink error numbers

 If netlink cannot satisfy a request for whatever reason, it will return an explicit error number in the payload of a message containing header type "error".
-These error numbers are the same as Linux’s classic error numbers, such as `ENOENT` for "no such file or directory", or `EPERM` for "permission denied".
+These error numbers are the same as Linux's classic error numbers, such as `ENOENT` for "no such file or directory", or `EPERM` for "permission denied".

-If a message’s header type indicates an error, the error number will be encoded as a signed 32 bit integer (note: also uses system endianness) in the first 4 bytes of the message’s payload.
+If a message's header type indicates an error, the error number will be encoded as a signed 32 bit integer (note: also uses system endianness) in the first 4 bytes of the message's payload.

 ```go
 const name = "foo0"